 Now I am using Intellij IDEA 15 Ultimate Edition at work since July 2014.
-Although I have to pay two licenses for the Intellij IDEA Ultimate and the Hybris Integration Plugin, the use of this IDEA acelerates my work and saves my time and saves my customers money.
+Although I have to pay one license for the Intellij IDEA Ultimate the use of this IDEA accelerates my work and saves my time and saves my customers money.

 Positive Points about Eclipse IDE

 - You get all the features of the IDE for free.
 If you want to use Java EE features or Spring beans refactoring in Intellij IDEA, you have to pay for the Ultimate Edition.
 If you want to run integration tests inside the IDE and have autocompletation in Impex files, you have to pay for the Hybris Integration Plug-In.